 Along with our normal services of SLU Ride, jump start and lockout services, investigations, and special event protection, we are working hard to educate our community with new and/or improved training programs.

-- Saint Louis University Alert, Lockdown, Inform, Counter, Evacuate (A.L.I.C.E) Training: This course teaches the participants what to do if a violent intruder situation was to occur at SLU
+- Saint Louis University Alert, Lockdown, Inform, Counter, Evacuate (A.L.I.C.E) Training: This course teaches the participants what to do if an active shooter situation was to occur at SLU.

 - Basic Life Support (BLS) Certification: Cardiopulmonary Resuscitation (CPR) and Automated External Defibrillator (AED) and First Aid: This training is a classroom-based course in which healthcare professionals learn to recognize several life-threatening emergencies, provide CPR to victims of all ages, use an AED, and relieve choking in a safe, timely and effective manner.
 Trained DPS officers offer the course to University personnel.